 Application of synthetic genome:

-Using synthetic genome technology, the newer biosynthetic pathway can be incorporated in microorganisms to produce biofuels, alcohol and detox agents.
+- Using synthetic genome technology, the newer biosynthetic pathway can be incorporated in microorganisms to produce biofuels and alcohol.

-Humanized pig or animal model can be developed to create artificial organs which can solve the problem of transplantation failure.
+- Humanized pig or animal models can be developed to create artificial organs which can solve the problem of transplantation failure.

-Newer metabolic pathways can be inserted in the target organism to fulfil new functional requirements.
+- Newer metabolic pathways can be inserted into the target organism to fulfill new functional requirements.

 Limitations of the synthetic genome:

-Developing an entire synthetic genome itself is a challenging task.
-Tedious and time-consuming wet and dry lab work are required in it.
+- Developing an entire synthetic genome itself is a challenging, tedious and time-consuming process and yet success isn’t guaranteed.

-The overall cost of the project is yet another factor which is almost 10 times more than the gene therapy.
+- The overall cost of the project is yet another factor that is almost 10 times more than gene therapy.

-Booting up the artificially synthesised genome is another major problem, scientists still do not have knowledge about how exactly cell machinery boost up.
+- Booting up the artificially synthesized genome is another major problem, scientists still do not have knowledge about how exactly cell machinery works to boost up a cell.

-In addition to this, scientists have to modify a cell to adopt a new genome, even though it is exactly same as its native one, the chance of rejection is very high.
+- In addition to this, scientists have to modify a cell to adopt a new genome, even though it is exactly the same as its native one, the chance of rejection is very high.

-None of the present technology can synthesise exactly the same genome or an entire genome.
+- None of the present technology can synthesize exactly the same genome or an entire genome.

-Even though, some of the bacterial and viral genomes are synthesised artificially, designing an entire genome of a eukaryote is just like a dream for now.
+- Even though some of the bacterial and viral genomes are synthesized artificially, designing an entire genome of a eukaryote is just like a dream for now.

 Synthetic genome is actually a fascinating and interesting concept but for now, it is impossible to commercialize it.
 The process is time-consuming, the success rate is unpredictable, the cost is very high, the process is uncertain and the outcomes are unknown.

-We, scientists have to work had to make it real and applicable to mankind.
+We scientists have to work hard to make it real and applicable to mankind.